portier/portier-broker/README.rst

 If you want to hack on the broker code, clone this repository.
 If you have the Rust toolchain installed (see above), you can run ``cargo build`` to build the project in debug mode. ``cargo run <config-file>`` will run the project.
-You will have to set up your own configuration file; use the ``test.json`` file in the repository as a template.
+You will have to set up your own configuration file; use ``config.toml.dist`` as a template.

-The broker binds to ``localhost:3333`` by default; this can be changed using the ``--address`` and ``--port`` options.
-It only speaks HTTP, so if you want to run it behind through a TLS connection, you will need to set up a proxy.
+The broker binds to ``127.0.0.1:3333`` by default.
+It only speaks HTTP, so you must run it behind a reverse proxy like nginx to expose it to the web via TLS.
 Note that the broker will serve up files from the ``.well-known`` directory in the current working directory when executed; this makes it relatively easy to request a certificate from `Let's Encrypt`_.